bactopia/bactopia.github.io/docs/usage-basic.md

   --version             show program's version number and exit
 ```

-!!! error "Use `--long_reads` to tell Bactopia to process as Nanopore reads"
+!!! info "Use `--long_reads` to tell Bactopia to process as Nanopore reads"
     When `--long_reads` is used, any reads that are identified as single-end will be given a `runtype` of `ont`.
 This will tell Bactopia to process these reads as Nanopore reads.

 ##### Validating FOFN